 The herb is highly aromatic and has mild spicy flavor, and it is used extensively in the Indonesian cuisine.
 It is a basic spice in the Indonesian national dish “nasi goreng,” a rice dish cooked with vegetables, meat, gravy, fruit, and mushrooms.

 Galangal is used as a seasoning in many types of meat, vegetable, and fish dishes and it’s also an essential ingredient in many spice blends that originate from the Far East.

 The galangal rhizomes contain volatile oil, methyl cinnamate, eugenol and volatile diarylheptanoids, known as galangol.

 Furthermore, the plant contains gingerol, flavonoids (galangin, galangin-3-methyl ether, and Kaempferide), starch, tannins, and resins.

 Plant Parts Used

-The fresh or dried rootstock (rhizome) are used in herbal medicine.
-The rhizomes are harvested at the end of the growing season from plants that are 4-6 years old.
+The fresh or dried roots (rhizomes) are used in herbal medicine.
+The roots are harvested at the end of the growing season from plants that are 4-6 years old.